rfbergeron/bompiler/IDEAS.md

 - additional tree nodes can be inserted more freely during type checking, namely for implicit conversions

+## More useful jump tracking
+Because of the type checking occurs from the bottom up, a return statement cannot know the return type of its enclosing function because the production for the function will not have been matched until after the return statement has been processed.
+So, program state will also record return statements and they will be processed during `define_function`.

+We should also change the purpose of the jump tracker regarding iteration and switch statements.
+The jump tracker should be used to verify that break, case, default, and continue statements are in a valid context during type checking, instead of during intermediate language generation.

+Because of these changes, it may make more sense to have the symbol table hold these jump records.
+Then, whenever an iteration statement, switch statement, or function definition is produced, the function responsible can go through the stack and process the entries that it is responsible for.
+This would only need to be done if the statement matched during the production rule is a block.

+Since the statement may not be at the topmost level, there may be enclosing statements that handle leftover entries (for example, a switch statement enclosed in a for loop should leave `continue` entries on the stack).
+These leftover statements would have to be merged with the stack in the symbol table above.

+When the function body is processed, it checks and removes all return statements.
+Then, any leftover entries would be errors, since they must be enclosed within an iteration or switch statement to be valid.

+### Implementation
+All control statement tracking functions will be associated with the symbol table.
+When popping symbol tables from the stack, the state is responsible for merging the contents of the popped table and the table that is now present at the top of the stack.

+We also need a way to handle the special case where a switch/iteration statement does not have a block as its body, but rather only has a single statement which is a jump statement.

+#### `symbol_table_add_control`
+#### `symbol_table_remove_control`
+#### `symbol_table_get_control`
+#### `symbol_table_count_control`

 ## Concurrent type check
 For concurrent type checking, my current idea is to have the parser directives call type checking functions, or to have initialization functions for each type